MartaBel0zer0va/rsschool-2019Q1-cv/cv.md

 * Computer programmers need to understand, manipulate, and repair complex computer code.
 * Computer programmers may need help from another department or colleague to fix a software issue.
 It is important they have a collaborative mindset.
 #### I have to work my hardest in order to achieve progress in this field, and I do.
 About me:
-> Analyzing processes and selecting the simplest way to accomplish a task
+> Analyzing processes and selecting the simplest way to accomplish a task;
-> Setting daily, weekly and monthly goals
+> Setting daily, weekly and monthly goals;
-> Assertiveness to say no to inappropriate demands that distract from central duties
+> Assertiveness to say no to inappropriate demands that distract from central duties.
 ## Skills
  1. Knowledge of object oriented programming and design
  2. Knowledge of HTTP and Web